 In 1991, the St Thomas Church in Santacruz (West), Bombay decided to start a school in one of the less fortunate areas of Bombay.
-What started out as 11 students in 1991 has blossomed to 1,674 children in 2016.
+What started out as 11 students in 1991 has blossomed to 1,876 children in 2020, just prior to the COVID-19 pandemic.
 Along the way Ginny, Laura, Christina, and I have been very supportive of this project and have contributed to its ongoing expansion.
-At the present time, we have two teaching shifts: 7am-12 noon and 1pm-6pm to educate our children.
+At the present time, we have two teaching shifts: 7am-noon and 1pm-6pm to educate our children.

 The needs for this school are numerous.
 Most of these children would have no place to study or go to school were it not for the tremendous efforts of the managing committee, head mistress, teaching staff, and support from members of the congregation, friends, and well wishers.

-Recently, a two-storey structure over recently acquired land adjacent to the school, with the ground level floor being a new entrance and hallway for the school.
-Above these plans are to build an additional six classrooms to increase enrollment and decrease some of the congested classrooms.
+Recently, a two-story structure over recently acquired land adjacent to the school, with the ground level floor being a new entrance and hallway for the school.
+Above, an additional six classrooms were added to increase enrollment and decrease some of the congested classrooms.

-For the past several years, I have worked with international volunteer sin urology (IBU) to treat less fortunate urologically needy patients in different parts of the world.
-Specifically, I have been privileged to be part of urology camps in Rajasthan.
+For the past several years, I have worked with International Volunteers in Urology (IVU) to treat less fortunate urologically needy patients in different parts of the world.
+Specifically, I have been privileged to be part of urology camps in the Indian States of Rajasthan and Madhya Pradesh.
 These have been in cities such as Udaipur, Ajmer, Beawar, as well as in Bhopal.
 In February, I was back in Ajmer with approximately 15-20 patients being operated every day for various urologic problems.
-A week per year is not much to give back, but we are happy with the opportunity to treat patients.
+A week per year is not much to give back, but we are happy with the opportunity to treat needy patients.
 The photographs are just a sample of our experience.

 4. Dr. Raju Thomas, AUA-Endourology Fellow